GretaPrek/Mental-Health-in-the-Tech-Industry/README.md

-# DS.v3.2.1.5
-Project - Mental Health in the Tech Industry
+# Mental Health in the Tech Industry
-Turing College Data Science Module 1 Sprint 1 by Greta Prekeriene

 Objective:

-Practice performing EDA using Pandas.
+Performing EDA using Pandas.
-Practice visualizing data with Matplotlib & Seaborn.
+Visualizing data with Matplotlib & Seaborn.
-Practice estimating population parameters from sample data and communicating uncertainty around your insights.
+Estimating population parameters from sample data and communicating uncertainty around your insights.

 Dataset: